Block library

 This block represents a subsystem in a block diagram.
 The definition of the subsystem can be:

-• the name of a module which is imported and must contain only only BlockDiagram instance, or
+• the name of a Python module which is imported and must create exactly one BlockDiagram instance, or

 • a BlockDiagram instance

-The referenced block diagram must contain one or both of:
+The referenced block diagram must contain either or both of:

 • one InPort block, which has outputs but no inputs.
 These outputs are connected to the inputs to the enclosing SubSystem block.